Last Updated: February 3, 2021

 Choon Hiang is somewhat of an institution in East Coast Lagoon Food Village, having been around for 40 years, you’ll know you’re getting the good stuff.

 Choon Hiang is helmed by self-taught Aunty Mui Mui and her daughter front the stall and serves favourites such as Fried Hokkien Prawn Mee (S$4/S$5/S$8) and Fried Kway Teow (S$4/S$5).

-What makes a good plate of Hokkien mee has to be the way it catches that temperamental wok hei; the better Hokkien mee, the more skilled the cook.
-Trust me when I say that a good plate is hard to come by and I was impressed with the one from Choon Hiang.
+What makes a good plate of Hokkien mee has to be how it catches that temperamental wok hei; the better Hokkien mee, the more skilled the cook.
+Trust me when I say that a good plate is hard to come by, and I was impressed with the one from Choon Hiang.